 Massage is rubbing the soft tissues of the body, such as the muscles.
-Massage may be helpful in reducing tension and pain, improving blood flow, and encouraging relaxation.
-Massage therapists usually apply pressure with their hands, but they can also use their forearms, elbows, or feet.
-There are at least 80 different types of massage.
-Some are gentle, and some are very active and intense.
+Therapists usually apply pressure with their hands but sometimes with the forearms, elbows, and feet.
+There are at least 80 types of massage.
+Some are gentle.
+Some are intense.

-For example, Swedish massage is very gentle and is often used to promote relaxation, improve blood flow, and relieve muscle tension.
+Swedish massage is very gentle.
+It is often used to promote relaxation, improve blood flow, and relieve muscle tension.
 The therapist uses long, gliding strokes and kneading and tapping techniques on the top layer of muscles in the direction of blood flow to the heart.
 This may also include moving the joints gently to improve range of motion.

 Deep tissue massage is more active and intense.
 It is used to treat long-lasting muscle tension.
 The therapist applies slow strokes (with the fingers, thumbs, and elbows) using intense pressure to reach deeper layers of the muscles than those reached with a Swedish massage technique.

-People use massage to promote relaxation and relieve pain.
+People use massage to help relax and to relieve pain.
 It can also relieve muscle tension and may improve blood flow, relieve pressure on nerves, and restore normal joint movement.

-When done properly, massage is considered safe.
-But talk to your doctor before you get a massage if:
+When done the right way, massage is considered safe.
+But it isn't a good idea to get a massage if you: